Dodotree/judo-heroes-2/README.md

 Look at branches to fetch code for each tutorial and change https://github.com   to  https://codesandbox.io/s/github  see it in action in code sandbox

-React/redux files location is symlinked from public/bundles/tensorcore to https://github.com/Dodotree/judo-heroes-2/tree/master/site/src/Tensor/CoreBundle/Resources/public/src
+In my example React/redux files location is symlinked from public/bundles/tensorcore to

-React.js and Redux, Backend is a seed for Symfony4 API
+https://github.com/Dodotree/judo-heroes-2/tree/master/site/src/Tensor/CoreBundle/Resources/public/src

 Renders page from preloaded JSON and then updates/sync state through API

-Below is readme from tutorial used as main code source
+Below is readme from tutorial used as main code source.
 Redux states and API handling were added on top of it

 /***************************************/